 The throne room was unearthed in 1900 by British archaeologist Arthur Evans, during the first phase of his excavations in Knossos.

 It was found in the center of the palatial complex and west of the central court.
 The chamber contains an alabaster seat on the north wall, identified by Evans as a “throne,” while two Griffins resting on each side are gazing at it, seemingly paying obeisance to the figure who sits there.

 They represent mythical creatures that combine a lion and an eagle – two beasts that rule the land and the earth and symbolize divinity and kingship.
 However, these griffins are unusual: although they are beautifully elaborated with collars and something like a crown, they do not have wings.

-Initially, Evans identified the stone throne as the seat of the mythical king of Crete, Minos, evidently applying Greek mythology.
+Initially, Evans identified the stone throne as the seat of the mythical king of Crete, Minos, evidently applying knowledge from Greek mythology.
 Other archaeologists suggest that the throne room was a sanctuary of a female divinity and that a priestess who sat there was her the person who represented her on earth.

 According to most archaeologists, the throne itself may have actually had more religious than political significance, functioning in the re-enactment of epiphany rituals involving a High Priestess, as suggested by the iconography of griffins, palms, and altars in the wall-paintings.
 More recently, it has been suggested that the room was only used at dawn at certain times of the year for specific ceremonies.

 Various archaeologists claim that the room and its furniture most likely date to the time of the Mycenaean takeover circa after 1,450 BC when political conditions in Crete were entirely different, as indicated by the concurrent appearance of elite tombs, individual burials and the presence of the Mycenaean Greek “Linear B” script.